openflighthpc/flight-report/README.md

 # Overview

-A CLI tool for users to report suspected issues with their HPC environment.
+A CLI tool for users to report and understand suspected issues with their HPC environment.

 # Install

-This is a script meant to be integrated with the Flight Environment.
+This is a application meant to be integrated with the Flight Environment.
 The scripts in this directory correspond to where they should go in relation to `$flight_ROOT` (e.g. `libexec/commands/report` should be placed at `/opt/flight/libexec/commands/report` in a default flight environment setup).

 An example of putting the files in place and installing dependencies (as root):
 ```